rendzina/BigDataAndVisualisation/Python/pyMongo_cursor_prompts.md

 > Create a virtual environment for a python project

-*Cursor offers these commands in turn*
-**python3 -m venv venv**
+*Cursor offers these commands in turn - first create a viurtual environment with venv* **python3 -m venv venv**
 **source venv/bin/activate**